 Bank Swallows live in low areas along rivers, streams, ocean coasts, and reservoirs.
 Their territories usually include vertical cliffs or banks where they nest in colonies of 10 to 2,000 nests.
 Though in the past Bank Swallows were most commonly found around natural bluffs or eroding streamside banks, they now often nest in human-made sites, such as sand and gravel quarries or road cuts.
 They forage in open areas and avoid places with tree cover.Back to top

 Bank Swallows almost exclusively eat flying or jumping insects, such as bees, wasps, ants, butterflies, and moths.
 The swallows catch insects while flying, often as high as 50 feet above water or open ground.
 Bank Swallows only occasionally take insects from the ground or from the surface of water.
 They feed singly as well as in large groups.Back to top

 Bank Swallows build nests, often in large colonies, in vertical banks and bluffs.
-These colonies are usually made in fairly loose soils that are easy for the birds to burrow into, and are located near large bodies of water so that there is ample room for vertical flying.
+These colonies are usually made in fairly loose soils that are easy for the birds to burrow into, and are located near large bodies of water so that there is ample airspace for flying.
 Each individual Bank Swallow chooses first a colony, according to its location, and then a nest site within the colony area.
 The male begins to dig a burrow into the bank before he has a mate; the female then hovers in front of burrows to choose a mate and his nest site.
 The nests are usually located mostly in the upper third of the bank to avoid ground predators.